 Outcome 2.
-Indicator Number of people reached by campaigns and dissemination activities 0 To be developed ac design of the comm Programme monitoring records UN Women, ILO, FAO Output 2.1: Key stakeholder s equipped with know owledge on social pro otection extension Output 2.1.
+Indicator Number of people reached by campaigns and dissemination activities 0 To be developed ac design of the comm nunication strategy Programme monitoring records UN Women, ILO, FAO Output 2.1: Key stakeholder s equipped with kno owledge on social pro otection extension Output 2.1.
 Indicator Number of institutions and organizations trained in social protection 0 3 10 Reports and attendance lists of project activities.
 UN Women, ILO, FAO Output 2.1.
 Indicator Number of people trained in social protection issues 0 80 240 Reports and attendance lists of project activities.
 UN Women, ILO, FAO Output 2.1.
-Indicator Number of courses validated by training institutions 0 1 3 Copy of the publication contents of courses ILO UN Women Output 2.2: Domestic workers and employers have increased knowledge on the access to social protection regime for domestic workers Output 2.2.
-Indicator Changes in employers' perceptions of domestic workers' rights To be developed according to the design of the communication strategy Programme monitoring records UN Women Output 2.2.
+Indicator Number of courses validated by training institutions 0 1 3 Copy of the publication contents of courses ILO UN Women Output 2.2: Domestic worker workers rs and employers h ave increased knowle edge on the access to social protection reg ime for domestic Output 2.2.
+Indicator Changes in employers' perceptions of domestic workers' rights To be developed a communication str ccording to the desig n of the Programme monitoring records UN Women Output 2.2.
 Indicator Number of campaign views on social networks To be developed according to the design of the communication strategy Social media platforms of the 3 PUNOs UN Women